 Of course, that doesn't stop us from browsing other genealogies of non-Jews, hoping to find a Katz, a Cohen, an Abramowicz...
 And nothing.

-Now, if this was someone talented, or important, we'd be more than happy just to slap the Jew verdict on them.
+Now, if this was someone talented or important, we'd be more than happy to argue about potential Jewishness.
 But for Axl Rose?
-Sadly, a Rosenbrock and a Zimmerman, four generations ago, is just not good enough.
+Sadly, pseudo-Jewish names, three generations ago, are just not good enough.